patchew-project/qemu/docs/about/deprecated.rst

 The Nios II architecture is orphan.
 The ``nios2`` guest CPU support is deprecated and will be removed in a future version of QEMU.

+CRIS CPU architecture (since 9.0)
+'''''''''''''''''''''''''''''''''

+The CRIS architecture was pulled from Linux in 4.17 and the compiler is no longer packaged in any distro making it harder to run the ``check-tcg`` tests.
+Unless we can improve the testing situation there is a chance the code will bitrot without anyone noticing.

 System emulator machines
 ------------------------